armin-pfaeffle/sass-autocompile/README.md

 compress (bool): compress CSS file main (string): path to your main LESS file to be compiled
 ```
-If you use panel notification, you have the possibility to access the output CSS file by clicking on the compilation message.
+If you use panel notification ([see options](#options) -> `Notifications`) , you have the possibility to access the output CSS file by clicking on the compilation message.
 If compiliation fails, you can jump to position in the SCSS file where error occured

 ### Examples
 When you add th `out` parameter your SASS file is compiled to `main.css` in the relative path `../css/`.